Cafe menu options

 Dinner is $14.00

 SCAD offers several dining options to suit students’ schedules and lifestyles.
-Meal Plans may be purchased by the quarter and are accessed through the use of the SCAD Card.
+Meal plans are purchased and administered on a quarterly basis, and services are accessed through the use of the SCAD Card.
+Meal plans are not available at the Hong Kong Gold Coast Residences or at SCAD Lacoste.

 Four full-residential meal plans offer a designated number of meals per week or quarter, as well as a variable amount of flexible spending credit (Dining Dollars) to be used at SCAD eateries of the students’ choice.